Twain’s Boyhood World, Selznick-Produced

 The title card and poster, which also serve as cover image for Kino Lorber’s recent Blu-ray, read “David O. Selznick’s Production of Mark Twain’s The Adventures of Tom Sawyer”, so right away we the viewer know who’s responsible.
 Twain’s boyhood world evokes a mythic past of white-washed fences, slate-sketched teacher caricatures, colorful Bible prizes, nighttime graveyards, pirate islands, the low company of a parentless wild boy, and most of all the great river, the mighty Mississippi, running through it; David O.Selznick’s 1938 Technicolor production attempts to give each their most vivid screen realization and largely succeeds.

 In its 91-minute original version and 77-minute 1954 re-issue, both dutifully presented by Kino Lorber in high definition, the curly-headed mischief, overabundant glee, and good intentions hidden away beneath it all of Twain’s title hero are evident in young discovery Tommy Kelly’s frequent breaks into face- and closeup-length grins.
-Tom Sawyer, both as character and story, is best described as irrepressible, and producer Selznick, frequent children’s director Norman Taurog (who earlier led young Jackie Cooper to stardom in 1931’s Skippy and later that same year made Boys Town) and their faithful interpretation of the straw-hatted, thread-torn, treasure-seeking, steadfast companion to Huckleberry Finn – the hogshead barrel-residing, corncob pipe-enthusiast son of the town drunk – is in his best screen translation exactly the sort of kid one couldn’t long stay mad at even after he blithely shows up to his own funeral.
+Tom Sawyer, both as character and story, is best described as irrepressible, and producer Selznick, frequent children’s director Norman Taurog (who earlier led young Jackie Cooper to stardom in 1931’s Skippy and later in 1938 made Boys Town) and their faithful interpretation of the straw-hatted, thread-torn, treasure-seeking, steadfast companion to Huckleberry Finn – the hogshead barrel-residing, corncob pipe-smoking son of the town drunk – is in his best screen translation exactly the sort of kid one couldn’t long stay mad at even after he blithely shows up to his own funeral.